waltstephen/waltstephen/README.md

 ---

 ## 🎓 About Me
-- **Pursuing B.Eng. in Computer Science** at Sun Yat-sen University. 🏫
+- **Sophomore Computer Science student** at Sun Yat-sen University. 🏫
 - **Dream**: To become a **full-stack AI engineer**! 🤖✨
 - **Currently learning**: CUDA programming for AI hardware acceleration. 💻🔥
 - **Interests beyond tech**: Philosophy, literature, and the intersection of humanity and technology. 📚🤔